-We invite you to come experience the farm, and in the meantime,
+We invite you to come experience the farm.

 Create your free account and choose when you want to pickup at the farm or receive delivery at your home or office.
 See delivery zone below.

-Visit the farm to pick up your order or receive your delivery at the scheduled pickup date and time.
+Visit the farm to do your actual shopping or to quickly pick up your online order.
 We look forward to seeing you!

 At Serendipity Farms we care deeply about the animals we raise.

 We are Certified Animal Welfare Approved, which ensures our animals are born into, cared for, and harvested to the highest standards.

 Learn about what it means to be Animal Welfare Approved here.

 We work with Many Amish families and businesses, one of which is a Bakery :) We have them bake many breads, dinner rolls and cinnamon rolls using Non Gmo flour, fresh eggs and real butter.
 They bake everything off and quickly freeze it to preserve the freshness that you will find when you pull a loaf out of the freezer and let thaw at room temp, you can warm it in the oven if you'd like, nobody will know and I won't tell ;) yum yum fresh bread is a homerun every time.